cibox/cibox/README.md

 not used by default

 - cibox-phpdaemon: - role from HP project for installing phpdaemon
-- ansible-role-php-pecl: - role, originally developed by geerlinggut but without dependency from his php playbook.
+- ansible-role-php-pecl: - role, originally developed by geerlingguy but without dependency from his php playbook.
 Can be used for installing pecl packages.